discord-ticket-bot/ticketforge-docs/docs/getting-started/dashboard.md

 | :material-chart-bar: **Statistics**             | View charts regarding ticket volume, claim times, and staff activity.                                |
 | :material-crown: **Premium**                    | Manage your subscription, view invoices, or activate a license key.                                  |

-## 3. Top Navigation
+## 3. Navigation

-- **Server Context:** The top left shows which server you are currently editing.
+The dashboard is designed to keep everything within reach so you don't have to keep clicking "Back."

+- **Global Links:** At the very top, you’ll find quick links to **Invite** the bot, join our **Support** server, manage **Premium**, or jump back into these **Docs**.
+- **Breadcrumbs:** Right below the top bar, the breadcrumbs show exactly where you are (e.g., `Server Name > Panel Name`).
+You can click the server name to go back to the main server settings.
-- **User Profile:** The top right allows you to switch accounts or log out.
+- **User Profile:** Your Discord avatar is in the top right.
+Click it if you need to log out, select a server or check the status of TicketForge.
-- **Quick Switch:** Use the sidebar dropdown (if available) to quickly jump between different panels in the same server.
+- **Quick Switch:** In the top-left sidebar widget, the **Switch** button lets you jump between different panels in the same server without leaving the editor.

 ## 4. Saving Changes